 As someone who loves hiking, Banff, at the heart of the Rockies, is somewhere I return to again and again.
 The town itself has so much charm and around every corner you'll catch an ever-changing glimpse of a dramatic, snow-capped peak, which is one of Banff's many draws.
 The national park is laced with hiking trails which lead deep into the wilderness, towering mountains, massive glaciers and multi-hues lakes abound, and the wildlife is not only impressive but disarmingly easy to spot at times.
 Don't miss the view from the top of Tunnel Mountain, or the food at Tooloulou's.

-Jamie, Canada Specialist
+Jamie, Canada & Scandinavia Specialist

 Having lived overseas for more than half my life I developed a love of travel from a very young age.
 I spent my childhood in Kenya and South Africa and was lucky enough to go on many safaris which sparked my interest in wildlife and photography.
-After my time in Africa I moved to Australia before returning to England to finish my studies.
+After my time in Africa, I moved to Australia before returning to England to finish my studies.

 Speak to Jamie

-Start planning your trip to Canada with Jamie
+Start planning your tailor-made trip with Jamie

 - 01993 838 755